-Women that are affected by trauma have flashbacks of the traumatic experience, feel shame and guilt, and find it hard to perform daily tasks because of the weight that trauma brings.
-Those struggling with the effects of trauma experience anxiety, paranoia, depression, and can even develop Post Traumatic Stress Disorder, a type of mood disorder, if the symptoms of their trauma last longer than 3 months.
-If trauma is left untreated it can be the result of damaging physical illness caused by long-term depression and high levels of stress.
+Women that are affected by trauma may have flashbacks of the traumatic experience.
+They may also feel shame and guilt and/or, find it hard to perform daily tasks because of the weight that trauma brings.
+Those struggling with the effects of trauma experience anxiety, paranoia, and depression can even develop Post Traumatic Stress Disorder, a type of mood disorder.
+If the symptoms of their trauma last longer than 3 months, women are at risk for this condition.
+If trauma is left untreated, it can also be the result of damaging physical illness caused by high levels of stress.
 Additional to the health effects, struggling with trauma is tiresome and frustrating.
-The Willow Place for Women understands that traumatic experiences are especially hard to deal with, and even more challenging when paired with a drug or alcohol addiction.
+Willow Place for Women understands that traumatic experiences are especially hard to deal with, and even more challenging when paired with a drug or alcohol addiction.

 What is Trauma Education?

-Trauma education programs help addicted individuals take their lives back from trauma by providing them with the knowledge and tools they need to confront the causes of their symptoms.
+Trauma education programs help addicted individuals take their lives back from trauma.
+This is because they provide them with the knowledge and tools they need to confront the causes of their symptoms.
 We know that our patients struggling with trauma and addiction are resilient, strong survivors of their past.
 We aim to merely enhance these characteristics through information that can help keep our patients from relapsing outside of treatment and develop a life of well-being and contentedness.
-The atmosphere of respect, compassion, and empathy at The Willow Place for Women is a vital part of our trauma education programs to help our patients focus on healing, learning, and developing coping skills important for long-term recovery success.
+The atmosphere of respect, compassion, and empathy at Willow Place for Women is a vital part of our trauma education programs to help our patients focus on healing, learning, and developing coping skills important for long-term recovery success.

-Upon enrolling into treatment, each woman at The Willow Place for Women is evaluated in depth both clinically and psychologically.
-Our team of highly trained psychologists provides a mental evaluation that explores the history of trauma in each patient.
-Our specialists understand the relationship between trauma and addiction and are trained in how to recognize and treat both ailments concurrently.
-Along with trauma education, patients who have been affected by traumatic experiences are invited to take part in the trauma therapy, which aims to help women heal from their trauma and identify underlying causes of their addiction based on cognitive behavioral approaches, individual, and group therapy.
+Upon enrolling into treatment, each woman at Willow Place for Women receives in-depth evaluation both clinically and psychologically.
+Our team of highly trained clinicians provide a mental evaluation that explores the history of trauma in each patient.
+Our specialists understand the relationship between trauma and addiction, eating disorders, and mental health and are trained in how to recognize and treat both ailments concurrently.
+Along with trauma education, patients who have been affected by traumatic experiences are invited to take part in trauma therapy, which aims to help women heal from their trauma and identify underlying causes of their addiction based on cognitive-behavioral approaches, individual, and group therapy.